Last updated June 2025 | Words and photos by Vietnam Coracle | 122 comments

 Accommodation: $5-$15-$50+/day

 Your biggest daily expense while on the road will be accommodation.
 In the cities and major tourist destinations you can find everything from dirt cheap dorms to astronomically priced luxury resorts.
 But, on the road in the countryside, the choice is generally limited to cheap local guesthouses, mini-hotels and homestays.
 One of the best ways to save on accommodation is not to travel alone: sharing the cost of a room between two or more people can halve the price of sleeping.
-If you’re a budget traveller, you should be able to keep average accommodation costs down to $10 per night.
-Details below:
+If you’re a budget traveller, you should be able to keep average accommodation costs down to around $10 per night.
+Click the links below for details:

 [Back]

 Guest Houses, Hostels & Mini-Hotels: Unless you’re sticking entirely to the beaten track, you will be spending many of your nights on the road in nhà nghỉ (local guest houses).
 These can be found all over the country – even in the remotest regions – and are usually good value for money.
-Often family-run, nhà nghỉ offer simple, clean, comfortable accommodation with private bathrooms: they are essentially mini-hotels.
-Averaging 200,000-400,000vnđ ($8-$16) for a double, twin, triple, or even quadruple room, nhà nghỉ are particularly good value for couples, two travelling friends, or a small group of travelling companions.
-If you’re travelling alone you should be able to get a room for 200,000-300,000vnđ ($8-$12).
-(I’ve written more about nhà nghỉ on this page.)
+Often family-run, nhà nghỉ offer simple, clean, comfortable accommodation with private bathrooms.
+They are essentially mini-hotels.
+Averaging 200,000-400,000vnđ ($7.50-$15) for a double, twin, triple, or even quadruple room, nhà nghỉ are particularly good value for couples, two travelling friends, or a small group of travelling companions.
+If you’re travelling alone you should be able to get a room for 200,000-300,000vnđ ($7.50-$11.50).
+(For a more information about nhà nghỉ see this page.)
 Dorm-style ‘backpacker’ hostels are common in well-established tourist enclaves, such as big cities and popular destinations.
-These can be very cheap (100,000vnđ/$4 per night), convivial and traveller-friendly places for a night or two.
+These can be very cheap (120,000vnđ/$4.50 per night), convivial and traveller-friendly places for a night or two.

 [Back]